How to Identify Succulents and Cacti

 Photo-based plant identification works by comparing your image with labeled plant examples and ranking the closest visual matches.
 The system looks for patterns such as leaf geometry, edge shape, stem ribs, spine placement, surface texture, color zones, and growth form.

 A useful scan begins by detecting the plant area, then extracting visual features from the rosette, pads, columns, leaves, or offsets.
 The identifier compares those features with known succulent and cactus images and returns likely matches rather than a guaranteed botanical determination.
 Results improve when the plant fills the frame, the photo is sharp, and the image shows the traits that separate lookalikes.
-For privacy, photos are deleted after analysis.
+To protect your privacy, each succulent or cactus photo is removed once the identification is complete.

 How to Identify a Succulent or Cactus